igrowing/esp8266_smart_home_ready/modules/room sensor v2/readme.md

 - Based on separate HW, old broken outlet, used as mechanical basis and its PSU.
 Tiny size.
 - No more Easy-ESP.
 Moved to [Homie v2.0.0](https://github.com/marvinroger/homie-esp8266).
 More flexible in features, more stable, works faster.
 - BME sensor in use: air quality, temperature, humidity, air pressure.
 Average measurements by continuous reads.
 Send report periodically (interval is set via MQTT, default 15 min).
+- Send verbal forecast for 24 hours in around 30 km of measurement location.
+- Send "Bad air quality" report if the air quality goes below 30%.
 - More clicks :)
   - Single click - toggle.
   - Long click - set timer (timer is adjustible via MQTT, default 15 min).